 Arun Sharma specializes in the healthcare and life sciences industries, where he has provided expert and consulting services to both inside and outside counsel, industry clients, and government agencies such as the Federal Trade Commission (FTC) and the Federal Energy Regulatory Commission (FERC).
+Mr. Sharma has also provided written and deposition testimony.

 Mr. Sharma has more than 15 years of experience on engagements involving healthcare mergers, healthcare market power analysis, health plan reimbursements, health plan network issues, provider pricing, pharmaceutical pricing, False Claims Act (FCA), class certification, patent valuations, commercial success, market manipulation, unfair competition law, damages assessment, fraud, contract disputes, and other antitrust issues.
 Mr. Sharma has led large and complex litigation and consulting engagements, where he combines industry expertise with economic and statistical analyses to develop and answer relevant economic questions in such engagements.